Skip to content

 What we sign

 Every response is signed with an ecdsa-p256-sha256 envelope chained to the previous response for the same tenant.
-The signing key is rotated quarterly (gw-eu-west-2026-04, gw-eu-west-2026-07, …).
+The signing key is rotated quarterly (gw-prod-2026-q2, gw-prod-2026-q3, …).
 Old keys remain in the JWKS so historic receipts continue to verify.

 What we publish